Aimee Mullins

-Aimee Mullins is an American athlete, actress, and public speaker.
+Aimee Mullins (born 1976) is an American athlete, actress, and public speaker.
 She was born with a medical condition that resulted in the amputation of both of her legs beneath the knee.
-She is the first amputee to compete against able-bodied athletes in National Collegiate Athletic Association events, and competed in the Paralympics in 1996 in Atlanta.
+She is the first amputee to compete against nondisabled athletes in National Collegiate Athletic Association events, and competed in the Paralympic Games in 1996 in Atlanta.
 In 1999, she began modeling, and, in 2002, she began an acting career.
 She has periodically spoken at conferences, including TED Talks.

 Early life and education

-Mullins was born in Allentown, Pennsylvania to an Irish father Bernard Mullins from Crusheen, County Clare, Ireland and mother Bernadette Mullins.
+Mullins was born in 1976 in Allentown, Pennsylvania, to an Irish father Bernard Mullins from Crusheen, County Clare, Ireland and mother Bernadette Mullins.
 She was born with fibular hemimelia (missing fibula bones).
 As a result, both her legs were amputated below the knee when she was one year old.
 Her parents were told she would likely use a wheelchair for the rest of her life and never walk, but by the age of two she had learned to walk with prosthetic legs.
 She took up sports and acting at an early age.

-Mullins attended high school at Parkland High School in South Whitehall Township, Pennsylvania.
+In 1993, Mullins graduated from Parkland High School in South Whitehall Township, Pennsylvania.

-She attended Georgetown University's School of Foreign Service on a full scholarship, where she competed against able-bodied athletes in National Collegiate Athletic Association (NCAA) Division I track and field events.
+She attended the Walsh School of Foreign Service at Georgetown University on a full scholarship, where she competed against nondisabled athletes in National Collegiate Athletic Association (NCAA) Division I track and field events.
 She is the first female amputee in history to compete in the NCAA and the first amputee in history (male or female) to compete in NCAA Division I track and field.

 Career

-Mullins competed in the Paralympics in 1996 in Atlanta, running the T42-46 class 100-meter sprint in 17.01 seconds and jumped 3.14 meters in the F42-46 class long jump.
+Mullins competed in the 1996 Summer Paralympics in Atlanta, where she ran the T42-46 class 100-meter sprint in 17.01 seconds and jumped 3.14 meters in the F42-46 class long jump.
 She retired from competitive track and field in 1998.